Ask any Top Blogger in your Niche their secret to making money blogging is, and they will all tell you in one way or another,

 Speaking of Pinterest, you have to read how Pinterest helped me get 18,000 pageviews in my 3rd month Blogging.

-You’ll also want to get yourself the Yoast SEO plugin because this is one of the best SEO plugins ever!
-I mean, I haven’t even heard of anything else.
+You’ll want to get yourself the Yoast SEO plugin because this is one of the best SEO plugins ever!
+I mean, I haven’t even heard of anything else as good.
 That’s how good it is!

 Once you have that plugin installed, scroll to the bottom of your post and edit your snippet.
-Include your keywords in your slug and meta-description.
+Include your keywords in your title meta-description.

 All this makes your post SEO rich and helps your post float to the top which in turn helps your post land before a thousand eyes.